 A summary of these statistics reveals a startling pattern.
 Of 9 age demographics analyzed, labor force participation declined in the 7 youngest brackets and increased in the 2 oldest brackets.

 If the labor force participation rate for each age category were what it was the month the recession began (with an unemployment rate of 5%), about 3.6 million more Americans would be in the labor force.
 With a 5 percent unemployment rate, 95 percent of these workers, a number exceeding 3.4 million, would have a job.

 Here is the bottom line.
 The higher than expected unemployment rate and the lower than expected labor force participation rate has created a jobs deficit of nearly 5.5 million fewer Americans working than should be in this economic recovery.
 This 5.5 million employment shortfall is the equivalent of the entire population of Colorado.
 Another way to think of it is that the jobs shortage nationwide is the equivalent of every worker in Ohio losing their job.

 Since the beginning of Obama’s first term in January of 2009, the U.S. has regained about 3.7 million jobs.
 Overall, as measured from the start of the recession, we’ve endured the slowest jobs recovery in 75 years.

 The Heritage analysis indicates that for every job created under President Obama, we should have more than two.
 This may help explain why Americans feel so much worse about the jobs situation than what is reported in the official Washington employment statistics.

 Stephen Moore is a Fox News contributor.
 Moore is the Distinguished Visiting Fellow, Project for Economic Growth, at The Heritage Foundation.
+He is also an economic consultant with Freedom Works.
 Prior to joining Heritage he wrote on the economy and public policy for The Wall Street Journal.